MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-prepare-azure-container-registry.md

 ---
 title: Tutorial - Create a container registry in Azure Kubernetes Service on Azure Stack HCI
-description: In this tutorial, learn how to create an Azure Container Registry instance and upload a sample application container image.
+description: In this tutorial, you will learn how to create an Azure Container Registry instance and upload a sample application container image.
 services: container-service
 ms.topic: tutorial
-ms.date: 04/13/2021
+ms.date: 04/14/2022
 ms.author: mabrigg
 ms.lastreviewed: 1/14/2022
 ms.reviewer: jeguan
 author: mattbriggs
+# Intent: As an IT Pro, I need step-by-step instructions on how to create an Azure Container Registry instance so I can  upload an application container image.
+# Keyword: container registry container images
 ---

-# Tutorial: Deploy and use Azure Container Registry
+# Tutorial: Deploy and use an Azure Container Registry

-Azure Container Registry (ACR) is a private registry for container images.
+An Azure Container Registry (ACR) is a private registry for container images.
 A private container registry lets you securely build and deploy your applications and custom code.
 In this tutorial, part two of seven, you deploy an ACR instance and push a container image to it.
-You learn how to:
+You'll learn how to:

 > [!div class="checklist"]
 > * Create an Azure Container Registry (ACR) instance